 Pramesh: ‘That’s true.
-But it’s interesting how ignoring biology keeps getting back at us.
 For decades AI tried to have nothing to do with biological messiness.
-But just in the last few years, AI has become synonymous with neural networks and deep learning.’
+Yet, just in the last few years, AI has become synonymous with neural networks and deep learning.’

 We design the networks.
 They become smart through learning.

-I know many neuroscientists who work on brain function and are skeptical.
-But I am asking a different question.
-I want to know how the genes can wire up a brain before it learns.
-Just based on the genetic program, a spider can build a web, and a fly can fly.
-These little animals can also learn, but they are already smart when they are born.
+Genetically encoded development can wire up a brain before it learns, a spider can build a web, and a fly can fly.
+They are already smart when they are born.

-That’s one of the differences.
 Artificial neural networks are typically designed with an initially random connectivity and then turned on to learn, so they do not need prior development.
 The individual connection strengths change through big data or self-learning.
 Self-learning has been particularly successful recently – and isn’t self-learning what babies do?